-The ENPI regional information and communication programme 2007-2010 targets 16 countries, the Southern neighbourhood partners and the Eastern European ones.
+The ENPI Regional Communication Programme 2011-2013 targets 16 countries, the Southern neighbourhood partners and the Eastern European ones.
 Its main objective is to maximise awareness and understanding of the Partnership by promoting debate, dialogue and interaction.

-- Media campaign support with the ENPI info Centre
+- Information and communication campaign support with the EU Neighbourhood Infocentre

 Since the Barcelona process was signed, key regional initiatives have been launched to strengthen intercultural dialogue between the European Union and its Mediterranean partners.

 The Euromed Heritage programme was the first of its kind to focus on preserving and developing the two regions’ shared cultural heritage.
 Progress has been made through exchanges of experience and the transfer of know-how.

 The Anna Lindh Euro-Med Foundation (ALF) focuses on bringing people together from across the Mediterranean to improve mutual respect between cultures and to support civil society working for a common future for the region.
 It is co-financed by the 42 countries of the Union for the Mediterranean and the European Commission.
 In accordance with ALF Statutes, "the Executive Director shall be appointed by the Board of Governors (…).
 The Board of Governors will vote for one candidate out of the short list presented by the European Commission".
 The process for recruiting the new Executive director is now open (see job description [25 KB] ) and applications shall be received before the 28th August 2014.